whelanh/aurora-kdegit-dx/README.md

 ## Containerfile

-The [Containerfile](./Containerfile) defines the operations used to customize the selected image.This file is the entrypoint for your image build, and works exactly like a regular podman Containerfile.
+The [Containerfile](./Containerfile) defines the operations used to customize the Aurora DX base images.
+It uses build arguments to select between the standard Aurora DX and NVIDIA variants.
+This file is the entrypoint for your image build, and works exactly like a regular podman Containerfile.
 For reference, please see the [Podman Documentation](https://docs.podman.io/en/latest/Introduction.html).

 ## build.sh

-The [build.sh](./build_files/build.sh) file is called from your Containerfile.
-It is the best place to install new packages or make any other customization to your system.
-There are customization examples contained within it for your perusal.
+The [build.sh](./build_files/build.sh) file is called from your Containerfile and handles the KDE development environment setup.
+It:

+- Enables KDE unstable COPRs (`solopasha/plasma-unstable`, `solopasha/kde-gear-unstable`)
+- Swaps existing packages with unstable versions
+- Installs KDE build dependencies and development tools
+- Sets up kde-builder for KDE development
+- Enables system services like podman socket and waydroid

 ## build.yml